yukikitayama/docker/swarm.md

 Additional manager nodes reduce the write performance, because more nodes must acknowledge proposals to update the swarm state.

+Run `docker swarm join-token worker` on a manager node, to retrieve the join token for worker nodes

+## Worker

+Run `docker swarm join --token <token>` on a worker node to add a worker to the swarm

 ## Dispatcher